First, one factor affects all statements: The more complex your

 If conditions that cover sets of rows contained within

-intervals are combined with OR
+intervals are combined with OR, they

 form a condition that covers a set of rows contained